HaitaoMao/HaitaoMao.github.io/pages/Me.md

 layout: single
 ---

-I will be joining Amazon's Neo Team as an Applied Scientist, focusing on foundation models for conversational recommendation.
+I will be joining Amazon as an Applied Scientist II, focusing on foundation models for conversational recommendation.
 In the long run, I am intrigued about pragmatics in user intent modeling, given my prior experience working briefly on moral inference.
 I look forward to seeing how this field evolves over the next decade.

 Before transitioning to this role, I spent five years researching the fundamental modeling capabilities on networks and downstream applications in search and recommendation.
 During this journey, two moments stand out as sources of profound inner fulfillment.